cduggan1708/test_grid_metrics/README.md

 Must pass in an excel file

-In column A, starting at any row, the following structure must be in place:
+In column A, starting at any row, the following structure must be in place:\n MetricID
-MetricID
 MetricDataType
 1